Are you thinking about migrating the on-premise server to AWS cloud?

 5. Application Migration Options

-Well… here are some relevant application migration options available:
+Well… here are some appropriate application migration options available:

 1. Live Migration